-To begin with the main course, a duvet is a flat bag filled with a thermally insulating material.
-Duvets are often confused with comforters because both perform the same function and go on bedding sheets but a duvet is usually heavier, thicker, and fluffier than a comforter.
+To begin with the main course, a duvet is a flat bag filled with a thermally insulating material, such as wool, down or polyester fill.
+Duvets or doonas, are often confused with comforters because both perform the same function and go on bedding sheets but a duvet is usually heavier, thicker, and fluffier than a comforter.
 Being heavier and thicker, duvets are often expensive and need regular maintenance therefore they need to be covered by duvet covers.

 Duvet covers are used for many reasons, they are lightweight, thinner, and less fluffy than the duvets which makes them easy to care for.
 You can wash the duvet covers easily and regularly for a fresh look.

 Duvet covers also protect the duvets, just like pillow covers cover the pillows and save them from dirt, dust, and germs keeping them clean and tidy which increases the lifetime of duvets and saves you money in the long run.
 Duvet covers also allow you to personalise the look of your duvet offering you a variety of styles, colours, and designs which bring a pop of colour to your place just like the bedding sheets.

 The only problem encountered when it comes to duvet covers is that they are a bit tricky to put on the duvets themselves.
 This drives away many people from using duvet covers.
 In this article, we will be presenting you the easiest method to get your duvet covers on the duvets.